Crystal Reports Curriculum Suite

 When I came in, the courses were functional.
 Customers could follow along and complete the activities.
 But there's a difference between following steps and understanding what you're doing — and the content was leaning too hard on the what.

-Added explanations to slides so customers understand the reasoning behind formulas and design decisions, not just the steps to execute them.
+• Restructured the instruction to lead with the reasoning behind formulas and design decisions, not just the steps to execute them.

-Reworked multiple hands-on activities to better reflect real-world scenarios customers encounter in their day-to-day work.
+• Reworked the hands-on activities to reflect real-world scenarios customers encounter in their day-to-day work.

-Created a completion summary document with key terminology and helpful links distributed at the end of each course — something customers can reference long after the session ends.
+• Created a completion summary with key terminology and reference links, so the learning holds up long after the session ends.

 The Intermediate Course: Building the Bridge